GET TO KNOW THE STEPS OF MAPBIOMAS METHODOLOGY

 It all starts with Landsat satellite imagery, with a spatial resolution of 30 meters, available for free on the Google Earth Engine platform, from which a time series of annual mosaics is generated starting from 1985.
 Each of these mosaics summarizes information from the different Landsat images available for that year and is made up of tens of millions of pixels.
 These pixels constitute the MapBiomas methodology’s working units.

 To produce each mosaic, cloud-free pixels are selected from the images available for the selected period to ensure the highest possible quality in the final image.
 Next, for each pixel, metrics are extracted that explain its behavior in that year and that provide the necessary information for its subsequent classification.
 This is done for each of the 7 spectral bands of the Landsat satellite, as well as with spectral fractions and indices calculated from them.
 For example, for the visible blue band the mosaic records the median value of the values of that band in the different images available for the period, as well as its maximum and minimum value and the amplitude of the variation.
-In the end, a given year's mosaic image includes up to 156 layers of information for each pixel.
+In the end, a given year's mosaic image includes up to 141 bands of information for each pixel.

-For each year of the collection, a mosaic is generated that covers the entire country and represents the behavior of each pixel through the different metrics or information layers generated when constructing the mosaic.
+For each year of the collection, a mosaic is generated that covers the entire country and represents the behavior of each pixel through the different metrics or information bands generated when constructing the mosaic.
 This set of mosaics is saved as a data collection (ASSET) within the Google Earth Engine platform and then used: 1) as a source of parameters for the image classification algorithm (see next step) and 2) to derive the RGB composition, which allows the display of the background image on the MapBiomas platform.
 This composition is also used for collecting training samples for the classification as well as samples for assessing accuracy through visual interpretation.

 From the mosaics, the teams for each region and each cross-cutting theme produce a map of each type of land cover and use (Forest formation, Agriculture, Pasture, Urban use, Water body, etc.).
 To do so, MapBiomas analysts use an automatic classifier called “random forest”, which runs on Google Earth Engine (GEE).
 This system is based on machine learning: for each class to be classified, the machines are “trained” with samples of the targets to be classified.
 These samples can be obtained from reference maps, from the generation of stable class maps from previous MapBiomas collections, or from direct collection by visual interpretation of Landsat images by analysts.
 The classification is carried out for each of the years of the series, and can be saved as a single map per class, where each pixel has a number of layers corresponding to the number of years of the historical series analyzed.